Leo Hofstee: Early life

 Hofstee was born on 30 July 1903 in Utrecht, Netherlands to Dominicus Johannes Hofstee and Maria Frederika Hofstee née Peters.
 In 1913, he and his family became naturalized American citizens and lived in Green Bay, Wisconsin.

 Priesthood and chaplaincy

 Hofstee professed to the Order of Preachers on 9 September 1926.
-He was ordained in 10 May 1932 in Washington, D.C. and became a military chaplain in the U.S. Army in March 1942.
+He was ordained on 10 May 1932 in Washington, D.C. and became a military chaplain in the U.S. Army in March 1942.
 He celebrated his first mass in on 19 June 1932 at the Church of Our Lady of Perpetual Health in Everett, Washington.

 Together with the U.S. marines, Hofstee was sent to the Philippines during World War II in hopes of liberating the county from Japanese occupation.
 In 1945, after almost four years of Japanese rule, the Philippines was liberated and Americans were sent back home, but Hofstee remained after falling in love with the country and its people.